nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Contact at index 1 has tags johnBirthday and party and contact at index 2 has no tags.

     1. Test case: `untag 1 t/johnBirthday t/party`<br>
-       Expected: Remove specified tags from contact at index 1.
+       Expected: Removes specified tags from contact at index 1.
 Details of the removed tags are shown in the status message.

-    1. Test case: `untag 2 t/<non-existent tag in contact at index 2>`<br>
+    1. Test case: `untag 2 t/party`<br>
        Expected: No changes made.
 Error details are shown in the status message.

     1. Other incorrect untag commands to try: `untag`, `untag -1 t/<valid tag name>`, `...`.<br>